 Training is provided for both academically oriented students and students with professional goals in many business, industrial or governmental occupations requiring advanced knowledge of telecommunications, network theory and technology.
-A comprehensive program of evening courses is offered enabling part-time students to obtain their master’s or PhD degree or to select individual courses of interest.
-Courses and research are offered in a variety of subfields of telecommunication engineering.
-They include fault-tolerant computing, parallel processing, digital signal processing, digital communications, modulation and coding, electromagnetic-wave propagation, fiber and integrated optics, lasers, wireless communications, mobile IP, wireless multimedia, DWDM networks, QoS assurance protocols, network design and optimization, telecommunications software, performance of systems, ad-hoc and PCS wireless networks, network security and high-speed protocols.
+A comprehensive program of evening courses is offered which enables part-time students to obtain their master’s or PhD degree or to select individual courses of interest.
+Courses and research are offered in a variety of subfields of telecommunication engineering, including: fault-tolerant computing, parallel processing, digital signal processing, digital communications, modulation and coding, electromagnetic-wave propagation, fiber and integrated optics, lasers, wireless communications, mobile IP, wireless multimedia, DWDM networks, QoS assurance protocols, network design and optimization, telecommunications software, performance of systems, ad-hoc and PCS wireless networks, network security and high speed protocols.

 Program: Telecommunications Engineering

 Degree requirements: A bachelor's in electrical engineering from an accredited engineering program

 GPA: Minimum GPA of 3.0 on a 4.0 scale